z4kn4fein/stashbox/docs/docs/guides/basics.md

 <div>

-Wiring up is similar to the [Instance registration](#instance-registration) except that the container will perform property / field injection (if configured so and applicable) on the registered instance during resolution.
+Wiring up is similar to [Instance registration](#instance-registration) except that the container will perform property/field injection (if configured so and applicable) on the registered instance during resolution.

 </div>
 <div>